rrDumpTruck/Obsidian.Vault/Session Notes.md

 	Verona - blue skinned blonde hair tiefling.
 Runs a rundown juice bar in the streets of sapphire.
 On a backstreet.
 		Bob - Extra servant

-The Session starts with a view of the streets of the guild square from the padded white seat of a palanquin.
+<span style="color:#7030a0">The Session starts with a view of the streets of the guild square from the padded white seat of a palanquin. </span>
 	"(laughs) Look that one's skipping"
 	"Oh do be nice to them, competition is good for business..."
 	"I swear I recognized the Kobold from somewhere."
-""
+	"I shall have my birds look into them, can't have unknowns at a time like this."
+	"Look at him run from our power... how times have changed."

 Skreep's secret interaction with Druzil:
 	When Skreep arrives at the